 I was thumbing through the pages of Learning to Bake Allergen-Free when a tasty idea caught my eye – Apple-Raisin Filling.
 Since our local CSA just dumped a bushel of apples on us, I’d been looking for every possible way to use up those apples.
 And yes, I do love apple crisp.
-That crumbly topping is actually tied with cookies for my favorite dessert, which is why you will spot recipes for Maple-Pecan Apple Crisp, Grandma’s Easy Apple Crisp, and Crumbly Apple Crisp on my websites.
-But who couldn’t use just one more oatmeal apple crisp recipe?
-Especially in the heart of apple AND baking season.
+That crumbly topping is actually tied with cookies for my favorite dessert, which is why you will spot recipes for Maple-Pecan Apple Crisp, Grandma’s Easy Apple Crisp, and Crumbly Apple Crisp on my website.
+And why I thought those two desserts would marry perfectly in this oatmeal apple crisp.

 So what makes this crisp recipe special?
 The topping is incredibly easy and it reminds me of a brown sugar-sweetened oatmeal cookie.
 Apple crisp AND cookies in one dessert?
 Yes, please.
 Adding cinnamon, raisins, and maple syrup to the simple filling heightens the magical cookie experience, in my opinion.
 Plus, my toughest critic (Tony – a.k.a. the husband) loved this oatmeal apple crisp!
 He actually ate it for breakfast.